Skip to main content

 Yes.
 Set the fulfilment date to any future date you like.
 The order will appear on your dashboard when that date arrives.

 Yes, but you need to enable this first.
-Go to Settings > General > Operations and turn on Allow Backdating Orders.
+Go to Settings > General and turn on Allow Backdating Orders under Operations.
 This is useful for entering orders that were taken in person but not recorded at the time.

 Select to complete the order without taking payment now.
 For corporate customers who pay monthly, you can put the order on their Account.

 Yes.
-When creating a new order, search for the customer’s name and you’ll see a Re-order option that copies the details from a previous order.
-This is available for all order types except Funeral orders.
+When creating a new order, search for the customer’s name and you’ll see a Re-order option for each of their previous orders.
+Re-order is available on fulfilled orders that came from your own shop.
+It isn’t available for event orders or for relay orders routed through another florist.
 For customers who want the same thing on a regular schedule, consider setting up a Repeat Order instead.

 What’s next?